DejaVu5792/cybersecurity-notes/networking/networking-basics.md

    - doors where data go in and out in the IP address (device)
    - ports disappear when the service stops
    - open port = risk, so close unused ports
-   - the device uses random high port and the server listens through a well-known port
+   - the device uses random high (ephemeral) port and the server listens through a well-known port
+      - the ephemeral port will get released and will wait for new client when the current client stops using the service
    - **Well-known Ports**
       - 21 - FTP (File Transfer)
       - 22 - SSH (Secure Remote Login)